 Earlier, law courses were a three-year program one could pursue after graduation.
-However, with the introduction of the five-year integrated programs in law- after the establishment of the National Law School of India University (NLSIU) at Bengaluru- the way in which law was taught in the country change.
+However, with the introduction of the five-year integrated programs in law- after the establishment of the National Law School of India University (NLSIU) at Bengaluru- how the law was taught in the country changed.
 Alongside, there was a change in scope for many.

 Today, young law graduates are seen not only walking the corridors of courts but also advising corporates on day-to-day functions, donning the hat of legal correspondents, and much more.

 Gone are the days when law graduates would be holding case files for a senior lawyer, while slogging 12-13 hours a day, learning the trade.
-The current crop of law graduates are not only counseling corporates on complex issues, but are also occupying offices of the government (Legislature, Executive, and Judiciary).
-A degree in law opens the door to wide variety of careers.
+The current crop of law graduates are not only counseling corporates on complex issues but are also occupying offices of the government (Legislature, Executive, and Judiciary).
+A law degree opens the door to a wide variety of careers.

 Litigation is the traditional career path for most law graduates.
 Considered to be a high-risk, high-reward area by many, litigation to most sounds an alarm bell.
 The reason is fairly simple: it takes years to be an established lawyer, and the start is not often financially rewarding.
 But, with determination and patience, one can attain heights.

-With prolonged economic slowdown, and shrinking profits, corporates are now getting more and more combative; and are taking every step necessary to protect their interests.
+With the prolonged economic slowdown and shrinking profits, corporates are now getting more and more combative; and are taking every step necessary to protect their interests.
 As a result, legal recourse is on the rise; creating more and more opportunities for young graduates.

 Be it working in swanky law firms, or matching the steps with corporate managers, lawyers today have created a niche in the business world.
-From counseling clients, to drafting & vetting of contracts, or advising on mergers and acquisitions, corporate governance, a young lawyer is very much an integral part of the business world.
+From counseling clients to drafting & vetting contracts, or advising on mergers and acquisitions, and corporate governance, a young lawyer is very much an integral part of the business world.